cipi api

 • apps-create — create apps

-• apps-edit — edit apps
+• apps-suspend — suspend and unsuspend apps

 • apps-delete — delete apps